 He is upset at the state of the house.
 Edgar begins to think, How could Judith allow this to happen?
 She only needed to keep the house presentable!
 He realizes he is in the grips of anger and takes a deep breath to check in with his body, feeling the anger in his shoulders and his jaw.

-A big part of mastering empathy is realizing what your thought process is when you are thinking of other people.
-We always have assumptions in the moment: some of these assumptions may be about the other person’s motive, how we think things will turn out, how we want them to turn out, or assumptions we make about ourselves.
+Cultivating empathy big part of mastering empathy is realizing what your thought process is when you are thinking of other people.
+We always have assumptions at the moment: some of these assumptions may be about the other person’s motive, how we think things will turn out, how we want them to turn out, or assumptions we make about ourselves.
 These thoughts may be negative judgments — if they are, let’s call these thoughts criticisms.
 Here are some examples of criticizing words:

 Consider the following: